Examples of good brand names: Some of the most successful brand names ever

 Absolut Logo

 Among the leading brands that embody impeccable business naming strategies is Absolut.
-This name is distinctive and rolls off the tongue with ease, making it easily recognizable in a crowded marketplace.
-The slight deviation from the common spelling of the word “Absolute” gives it a uniqueness that not only helps in brand building but also adds intrigue.
+This distinctive name easily rolls off the tongue, making it recognizable in a crowded marketplace.
+The slight deviation from the common spelling of “Absolute” gives it a uniqueness that helps build a brand and adds intrigue.

 The term carries an aura of luxury, bringing to mind a premium luxury product.
 Such a name naturally lays down high expectations, positioning the brand as an uncompromising and superior product.